Pulcheria: Death and veneration

 Pulcheria died in 453, but the specific day is unknown.
 She probably died in Constantinople.
 Her death shocked the people of Constantinople, since she had formed a bond with the city's inhabitants.
 In her will, she distributed her remaining wealth to the poor.

 After her death, she was declared a saint by the church, which is today the Roman Catholic and Eastern Orthodox churches.

 In art

 The Trier Ivory, representing a procession with royal figures theorized to depict Theodosius II and Pulcheria.

 Pulcheria brought many holy relics to churches in Constantinople.
 The Trier Adventus Ivory, now housed in the treasury of Trier Cathedral, Germany, has been interpreted as depicting the installation of one of these relics.
 Historian Kenneth Holum describes the Ivory thus: "On the Ivory Theodosius wears distinctive costume and inclines slightly forward, but essentially he remains only part of the cortege and thus of the ceremonial context.
 The direction of the wagon's movement inexorably toward the scene at the right, toward the diminutive woman clothed in the rich costume of an Augusta … in it she deposited the holy relics."

 However, this interpretation is disputed, and another opinion is that the ivory shows the later Empress Irene of the eighth century, who sponsored renovation of the church.

+Portrayals

+She is played by Janet Henfrey in the 2001 miniseries Attila.